ndaba1/blendini/README.md

-# blendini
+# Blendini

-A WIP blender addon that introduces a procedural houdini-liki workflow to blender
+A WIP blender addon that introduces a procedural houdini-like workflow to blender